yoratoni/nfts-generator/README.md

 ---

 ### Technical information:
-  - Comparative hashing system to find potential duplicates based on [xxHash](https://github.com/Cyan4973/xxHash)
+  - Comparative hashes system to find duplicates based on the 128bits [xxHash](https://github.com/Cyan4973/xxHash) algorithm.
-  - Debug mode, allows you to verify an NFT (overwritten every x seconds)
+  - Debug mode that allows to verify an NFT (overwritten every x seconds)
-  - Optimized layers system, it takes approximately 500ms to save an NFT (1080x1080)
+  - Optimized system, it takes approximately 500ms to generate and save an NFT (1080x1080, 13 layers)
   - Custom logs system (pyprint & extime)
   - Optional layer & optional rarity
   - Image rarifier that virtually duplicates images into the paths list